instill-ai/component/.github/CONTRIBUTING.md

 ## Concepts

-Before delving into the details to come up with your first PR, please familiarise yourself with the project structure of [Instill Core](https://github.com/instill-ai/community#instill-core).
+Before delving into the details to come up with your first PR, please familiarize yourself with the project structure of [Instill Core](https://github.com/instill-ai/community#instill-core).

 ### Pipeline